Unraveling Internal Conflict: A Deep Dive into Conflict in Our Lives

 Accommodate

 When you are accommodating, you ignore your worries to satisfy the other person.
 There is an element of self-sacrifice in this mode.
 Accommodating might take the form of selfless generosity or charity, obeying another person’s order when not preferring it, or yielding to another’s point of view.
-It can also give in just because you fear providing your thoughts.
-It is best when seeing the other person’s points are better than yours.
+It can also happen because you fear expressing your thoughts.
+It is best used when you see that the other person’s points are better than yours.

 Compromise

-When compromising, the objective is finding a quick, mutually acceptable solution that partially satisfies you and the other person.
+When compromising, the objective is to find a quick, mutually acceptable solution that partially satisfies both you and the other person.
 Compromising falls on a middle ground between competing and accommodating, giving up on competing and accommodating by mixing them.
-And it addresses an issue more directly than avoiding it but does not explore it in depth as collaborating.
+And it addresses the issue more directly than avoiding it, but does not explore it in depth, as collaboration does.
 Compromise might mean splitting the difference, exchanging concessions, or seeking a quick middle-ground position.

 Avoid

-When avoiding, you do not immediately pursue your concerns or those of the other person.
+When you avoid, you do not immediately pursue your concerns or those of the other person.
 You do not address the conflict.
 It might be diplomatically sidestepping an issue, postponing it until a better time, or simply withdrawing from a threatening situation.
-The most critical element in using this style properly is this thought – now is not the time, but we will discuss it soon.
+The most critical element in using this style properly is this thought: now is not the time, but we will discuss it soon.
 In other words, it could be said, “Not never, but definitely not now.”

 Collaborate

-When you work together, you work with the other person to find a solution that meets both concerns.
+When you work together, you collaborate with the other person to find a solution that meets both of your concerns.
 It involves digging into an issue and spending time and energy to find a solution that fits both of you.
-Collaborating between two persons might take the form of exploring a disagreement to learn from each other’s insights, resolving some condition that would otherwise have them competing for resources, or confronting and trying to find a creative solution to an interpersonal problem.
+Collaborating between two persons may take the form of exploring a disagreement to learn from each other’s insights, resolving a condition that would otherwise lead to competition for resources, or confronting and trying to find a creative solution to an interpersonal problem.
 The downside of collaborating is the extensive amount of time and energy required.

 Conclusion

 Understanding and resolving internal conflict, interpersonal conflict, intragroup conflict, or intergroup conflict is crucial to personal growth.
-By recognizing the types of conflict, the cycle of conflict, and the styles of conflict, we can better navigate our struggles and move toward resolution.
+By recognizing the types of conflict, the cycle of conflict, and the various conflict styles, we can better navigate our struggles and move toward resolution.

 Remember, conflict is not inherently negative or harmful.
 When used correctly, it is a tool that can lead to growth, understanding, and, ultimately, peace.